Child Support Scheme

 Application to AAT

-The Administrative Appeals A body set up to hear and decide disputes, usually with less formality and less strict rules of evidence than in a court proceeding.
-(AAT) (the Social Services and Child Support Division) can review certain objection decisions made by Services Australia (s 89 Collection Act).
+The Administrative Appeals Tribunal (AAT) (the Social Services and Child Support Division) can review certain objection decisions made by Services Australia (s 89 Collection Act).
 An application may be made to the AAT within 28 days of receiving the letter or notice of objection decision (or longer, by seeking an extension of time).

 Application to court